linsalrob/sphae/README.md

     - assembly graph compnents check - internal script This results in determining if the phage genome was assembled
 - Annotation of the phage genome using Pharokka [https://github.com/gbouras13/pharokka]
+    - To improve annotations, the results are run through Phynteny [https://github.com/susiegriggo/Phynteny]

 ### Install